mniak/SqlConnectionTester/README.md

 ### `TableName`
 Optional.
 Used only if `Query` is missing.
-The table name to use in order to build a c
+The table name to use in order to build a query.
+The default query is `SELECT TOP(1) 1 FROM <TableName>`.

 ### `Delay`
 Optional.
 Default value: `2000`.